“You are the average of the five people you spend the most time with.”–Jim Rohn

 - Build connections.

-It’s easy to forget how amazing it is to receive an unexpected phone call or text from a friend.
+It’s easy to forget how exciting it is to receive an unexpected phone call or text from a friend.
 Reach out to people with whom you’ve had long relationships, short relationships, and just budding relationships, as well.
 Even a simple text of “Hey, hope all is well.
 Just wanted to check in.
 Have a great rest of your day!” can be meaningful.

 For those serendipitous conversations, a phone call is an awesome way to catch up.
-And even if your call goes to voicemail, remember to leave a message; the other person will appreciate that you did so.
-Reaching out will reaffirm that you think of them as a part of your community.
+And if your call goes to voicemail, remember to leave a message; the other person will appreciate that you did so.
+Reaching out will reaffirm that you think of them as a part of your life and your community.
 Even if they don’t reciprocate with the same energy, never fear!
 You’ll have a better understanding of who you can count on.

 Just be yourself!
 Most people usually sense when someone is inauthentic, and phoniness usually is off-putting.
 By being genuine, you feel less anxiety about pretending to be something or someone you’re not, and your relationships will flourish as a result.
 Furthermore, being genuinely excited or happy for another person’s success brings joy to you, too.
 Their success indirectly becomes your success.

-An important step in building your community is to make sure you’re adding new members.
+An important step for building your community is to make sure you’re welcoming new members.
 One of the best ways to do this is by connecting members from your network who might have similar interests and goals or otherwise help each other.
 And through connecting others, they’ll connect with you as well.
 By doing so, you’ll watch your community continually grow.